Geena Davis: Rise to fame (1982–1987)

-Davis was working as a model when she was cast by director Sydney Pollack in his film Tootsie (1982) as a soap opera actor, whom she has described as "someone who's going to be in their underwear a lot of time".
-It was the second most profitable film of 1982, received ten Academy Awards nominations and is considered a classic.
-She next won the regular part of Wendy Killian in the television series Buffalo Bill, which aired from June 1983 to March 1984; and had a writing credit in one episode.
-Despite the series' eleven Emmy Awards nominations, lukewarm ratings led to its cancellation after two seasons.
-Davis concurrently guest-starred in Knight Rider, Riptide, Family Ties and Remington Steele, and followed with a series of her own, Sara, which lasted 13 episodes.

-During this period, she also auditioned for the 1984 science fiction/action film The Terminator, reading for the lead role of Sarah Connor, which eventually went to Linda Hamilton.
+Davis was working as a model when she was cast by director Sydney Pollack in his film Tootsie (1982) as a soap opera actor.
+She said the character is "someone who's going to be in their underwear a lot of time".
+It was the second most profitable film of 1982, received 10 Academy Awards nominations, and is considered to be a classic.
+She landed the role of Wendy Killian in the television series Buffalo Bill, which aired from June 1983 to March 1984 on NBC; she had a writing credit in an episode.
+Despite the series receiving 11 Emmy Awards nominations, it had lukewarm ratings and was canceled after two seasons.
+Davis guest-starred concurrently in Knight Rider, Riptide, Family Ties and Remington Steele, and followed with a series of her own, Sara, which lasted 13 episodes.
+During that time, she auditioned for the 1984 science fiction/action film The Terminator, reading for the lead role of Sarah Connor, which eventually went to Linda Hamilton.
 In Fletch (1985), an action comedy, she appeared with Chevy Chase as the colleague of a Los Angeles Times undercover reporter trying to expose drug trafficking on the beaches of Los Angeles.
 She also starred in the horror comedy Transylvania 6-5000 as a nymphomaniac vampire alongside future husband Jeff Goldblum.
 They also starred in the sci-fi thriller The Fly (1986), loosely based on George Langelaan's 1957 short story of the same name, where Davis portrayed a science journalist and an eccentric scientist's love interest.
 It was a commercial success and helped establish her as an actor.
-In 1987 she appeared with Goldblum again in the offbeat comedy Earth Girls Are Easy.
+In 1987, she appeared with Goldblum again in the offbeat comedy Earth Girls Are Easy.